ONE Bank

 ONE Bank PLC (OBPLC) (ওয়ান ব্যাংক) is a public limited commercial bank in Bangladesh.
 It is in the business of taking deposits from public through various saving schemes and lending the fund in various sectors at a higher margin.
 A.S.M.
-Shahidullah Khan is chairman and Mr. Shabbir Ahmed is the managing director of One Bank PLC.
+Shahidullah Khan is chairman and Mr. Muhit Rahman is the managing director of One Bank PLC.

-HRC Group Chairman, Sayeed Hossain Chowdhury, served as the chairman of the Bank before being removed by Bangladesh Bank for delinquent loans.
+HRC Group Chairman, Late Sayeed Hossain Chowdhury, previously served as the chairman of the Bank.